Tactile Maps Research

 One of the things I am interested in is the subject of accessibility in navigation.
 Particularly tactile maps and how they can offer important navigational information to those who are blind or visually impaired.

-I am just about to begin a PhD into the study of Tactile maps and hope to be able to talk more about my progress with that in future.
-In the mean time I wanted to talk about the work we have been doing as a communty project alongside the University of Kent to develop a tactile map of their Canterbury campus.
+I am currently working on a PhD into the study of Tactile maps and hope to be able to talk more about my progress with that in future.
+In the mean time I wanted to talk about the work we have been doing as a community project alongside the University of Kent to develop a tactile map of their Canterbury campus.
 This research page will continue to grow and document our progress of developing this particular tactile map.